Two-dimensional models of type theory: Introduction

 The paper is set out as follows.
 In Section~\ref{sec1}, we review the syntax of intensional and extensional Martin-L\"of type theory and describe our intermediate two-dimensional theory, $\mlt$.
 In Sections~\ref{sec2} and~\ref{sec3} we describe a \mbox{$2$-categorical} structure built from the syntax of \mlt.
-Section~\ref{sec2} focuses on the non-logical rules of \mlt\ together with the rules for identity types; and from these constructs a $2$-category $\Con$ of contexts and a two-dimensional fibration $\Typ \to \Con$ of types over contexts.
-This $2$-fibration comes equipped with a comprehension $2$-functor $E \colon \Typ \to \Con^\mathbf 2$ which sends each type-in-context $\Gamma \vdash A \ \ty$ to the corresponding \emph{dependent projection} map $(\Gamma \c x : A) \to \Gamma$ given by projecting away the last component.
-So far we have given nothing more than a simple-minded extension of the one-dimensional semantics: the twist is that each dependent projection in our $2$-categorical model carries the structure of a \emph{normal isofibration}.
-This extra structure is the $2$-categorical correlate of the \emph{Leibnitz rule} in dependent type theory.
-In Section~\ref{sec3}, we extend our purview to encompass the logical rules of \mlt.
-These impose extra structure upon our basic $2$-categorical setup as follows.
-The identity types can be characterised as \emph{arrow objects} in the slices of our $2$-category of contexts; whilst the unit type, dependent sums and dependent products can all be expressed in terms of a notion of weak $2$-categorical adjointness which we call \emph{retract biadjunction}.
+Section~\ref{sec2} makes use of the non-logical rules of \mlt\ together with the rules for identity types in order to construct a $2$-category $\Con$ of contexts; a two-dimensional fibration $\Typ \to \Con$ of types over contexts; and a comprehension $2$-functor $E \colon \Typ \to \Con^\mathbf 2$, sending each type-in-context $\Gamma \vdash A \ \ty$ to the corresponding \emph{dependent projection} map $(\Gamma \c x : A) \to \Gamma$.
+So far we have given nothing more than a simple-minded extension of the one-dimensional semantics; the twist is that each dependent projection in our $2$-categorical model carries the structure of a \emph{normal isofibration}.
+This can be seen as the semantic correlate of the \emph{Leibniz rule} in dependent type theory.
+Section~\ref{sec3} considers the extra structure imposed on this basic framework by the logical rules of \mlt.
+The identity types are characterised as \emph{arrow objects} in the slices of the $2$-category of contexts; whilst the unit type, dependent sums and dependent products admit description in terms of a notion of weak $2$-categorical adjointness which we call \emph{retract biadjunction}.
 Where a plain adjunction concerns itself with isomorphisms of hom-sets $\mathbb C(FX, Y) \cong \mathbb D(X, GY)$, a retract biadjunction instead requires retract equivalences of hom-categories $\tcat C(FX, Y) \simeq \tcat D(X, GY)$.
-We find in particular that dependent sums and products are respectively left and right retract biadjoint to weakening.
-These syntactic investigations lead us to define a notion of \emph{model} for two-dimensional type theory, this being an arbitrary $2$-fibration $\Typ \to \Con$ equipped with the structure outlined above.
-The results of Sections~\ref{sec2} and~\ref{sec3} can be summarised by saying that each type theory $\Ss$ extending $\mlt$ admits a \emph{classifying model} $\mathbb C(\Ss)$.
+In particular, dependent sums and products are characterised as left and right retract biadjoints to weakening.
+These syntactic investigations lead us to define a notion of \emph{model} for two-dimensional type theory, this being an arbitrary $2$-fibration $\Typ \to \Con$ equipped with the structure outlined above; and the results of Sections~\ref{sec2} and~\ref{sec3} can be summarised as saying that to each type theory $\Ss$ extending $\mlt$ we may assign a \emph{classifying} two-dimensional model $\mathbb C(\Ss)$.
 In Section~\ref{sec4}, we provide a converse to this result by showing that to each two-dimensional model $\mathbb C$ we can assign a two-dimensional type theory $\Ss(\mathbb C)$ which represents the model faithfully.
 We call this type theory the \emph{internal language} of $\mathbb C$.
-Finally, we show that these two constructions---classifying model and internal language---give rise to a \emph{functorial semantics} in the sense of Lawvere: which is to say that they induce an equivalence between suitably defined categories of two-dimensional type theories, and of two-dimensional models.
+Finally, we show that these two constructions---classifying model and internal language---give rise to a \emph{functorial semantics} in the sense of~\cite{Lawvere1968Some}: which is to say that they induce an equivalence between suitably defined categories of two-dimensional type theories, and of two-dimensional models.